 The lease period usually begins after the retrofit is done and the tenant moves in.

-One of the key consideration here is that the lease or rent amount is usually higher.
+One of the key considerations here is that the lease or rent amount is usually higher.
 Also, if you go with whatever the landlord is offering, you will have to rely on him for the quality of the construction.
 However, it is in his interest to minimize the costs.

 On the other hand, the tenant has to face decreased risks.
 Any regulatory issues or cost overruns are not his problems.
 Any delay in completing the construction also should not be a problem since the lease period starts only after the construction is completed.

-With that said, construction delays to minimize cost may hit the tenant financially due to the lost opportunity cost of all the delayed period, for which the landlord does not need to compensate.
+With that said, construction delays to minimize cost may hit the tenant financially due to the lost opportunity cost of all the delayed periods, for which the landlord does not need to compensate.
 This typically leads to lower upfront costs but a larger cost of the rent.
 Depending on the type of your business finances, this may or may not be a good option for you.
 Smaller and medium businesses often prefer this option since they need to have fewer responsibilities.
 However, larger businesses such as nationwide restaurant chains may have a comprehensive set of requirements and even permanent contractors.
 Such businesses may even have dedicated departments to manage their commercial property retrofit, and hence they do not choose this option.

 The other option for financing workplace retrofit is tenant improvement.

 In this method, most of the responsibilities, as well as the costs, are handled by the tenant.
 Depending on the lease agreement, the landlord may pay some amount of ‘tenant improvement allowance’ towards workspace retrofit.
-This payment may be made in the form of direct payment to the tenant, payment of construction costs, or credit towards rent payments.
+This payment may be made in the form of direct payment to the tenant, payment of construction costs, or credit toward rent payments.

 Depending on the negotiations and the contract, the tenant may be able to keep any leftover money from the allowance.
 This option is great for businesses whose needs will not be met by any generically outfitted commercial space.
 In such cases, you will need to have an interior architect draft a workspace plan.
 Then you will need to get this plan approved by the landlord.

 You will also need to take care of any regulations, safety protocols, and certifications.
-If there any issues with the building foundation requiring any extra costs, then it is your responsibility as well.
+If there are any issues with the building foundation requiring any extra costs, then it is your responsibility as well.
 Then you can go on to hire a general contractor yourself or get your landlord to hire one.

 Often larger businesses have relationships or long-term contracts with general contractors who also carry customized furnishings to maintain uniform brand identity across all outlets.